(1) For the purposes of this policy the following definitions apply:

 (27) Where relevant, an employee's responsibilities in relation to risk management in the context of the University's Risk Management Plan are to form part of the PMDR discussions, and access to appropriate training should be facilitated.

-(28) Applications for academic promotion must be accompanied by copies of the signed PMDR reports normally for the previous two years and, depending on the timing of the call for applications, the report for the current year.
+(28) Applications for academic promotion must be accompanied by copies of the signed PMDR plans normally for the previous two years and, depending on the timing of the call for applications, the plan for the current year.

-(29) Information provided in PMDR reports for the three years prior to the call for applications for special studies leave will inform special studies leave decisions.
+(29) Information provided in PMDR plans for the three years prior to the call for applications for special studies leave will inform special studies leave decisions.

 (30) The PMDR process is to be consistent with equity principles and policies.